Entity Resolution Engine

 Segment reordering

-Breaks names into 3-character segments and compares overlap.
-Catches reordered name components.
+Breaks names into 3-character segments and compares overlap to catch reordered name components.

 All four algorithms converge into